loadnetwork/load-price-loom/docs/adapter-guide.md

 - Decimals/description reflect the feed's config in the core oracle.
 - Historical reads: core stores a 128‑round ring buffer. `getRoundData(roundId)` reverts if the round is evicted/outside the window.
 - Security: adapter is read-only; no special roles.
 Ensure the `oracle` address is correct at deploy time.
+- Adapter validity: The adapter constructor checks that the feed exists in the oracle.
+This prevents deploying unusable adapters for non-existent feeds.
 - Feed naming: prefer stable descriptors like `"AR/byte"` and version suffixes when needed, e.g., `"AR/byte:v1"`.

 ## Troubleshooting